ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

   <img width="387" height="83" src="src/protectora.jpg">
 </p>

-   *Choose an adoptable dog, figure out the best place for her/him to live!*
+   *Choose a dog to adopt and find out the best location for her/him!*

 ## Overview

-The goal of this project is to understand what would be the **best home**for a **dog adopted** by the kennel of Barcelona, based on its square mts .
+The goal of this project is to understand what would be the **best home**for a **dog adopted** by the kennel of Barcelona, based some characteristics of the place where it'll go to live(square mts, presence of terrace/garden...).

 ---